YaninaSch/targeting-specialist-portfolio/technical-implementations/README.md

 ---

-*This portfolio demonstrates deep technical expertise in database management, marketing automation, and large-scale campaign deployment systems.*
+*This portfolio demonstrates technical expertise in database management, marketing automation, and large-scale campaign deployment systems.*